Physical Demands Analysis (PDA)

 - It can be used to develop a post-offer employment fitness test to confirm if a worker is physically capable of completing the job safely

-Contact us today to find out how we can help you, or to arrange for physical demands analysis.
+Contact us today to find out how we can help you, or to arrange for a physical demands job analysis.